sidd-harth/ansible-gcp-docker/README.md

 ## ANSIBLE + Create and Destroy GCP Infrastructure  ++  Install Docker-CE

-### Repo is Capable o
-- Provision and configure a VM instance, disk, VPC global network, subnetwork, firewall rules, and external IP address, using an Ansible Playbook containing an Ansible Role.
+- Provision and configure below resources using an Ansible Playbook containing an Ansible Role.
+  - GCE instance
+  - disk,
+  - VPC global network,
+  - subnetwork,
+  - firewall rules, and
+  - external IP address
 - Install Docker using an Ansible Playbook.
 - Test (pending)
 - Clean up all the GCP resources using an Ansible Playbook containing an Ansible Role.